System Overview

 Storage Layer

-memory id, kind, content, confidence, decay_rate, tags, realm, visibility, timestamps, access_count Core unit of storage.
-Each memory has Bayesian confidence and configurable decay.
+MemoryEntry id, kind, content, embedding, confidence, decay_rate, realm, timestamps, tier Core unit of storage.
+Bayesian confidence and demotion-tier decay.

-triplet subject, predicate, object, weight Knowledge graph with string-based entities.
+TripletEntry id, subject, predicate, object, weight, valid_from_ms, invalidated_at_ms Temporal knowledge graph.
 Predicates: calls, contains, imports, inherits, corrects, relates_to.

-symbol id, name, kind, signature, file_path, line_start, line_end, parent, project, description Code intelligence: functions, classes, methods extracted by tree-sitter.
+SymbolEntry id, name, kind, signature, file_path, line_start, line_end, repo_id, embedding, description Code intelligence: functions, classes, methods extracted by tree-sitter.

 Embedding Engine (Vāk)